MicrosoftDocs/win32/desktop-src/Msi/referencing-features-in-merge-modules.md

 ---
-Description: 'Merge modules only operate with components and not with features.
-However, some tables in merge modules, such as the PublishComponent table, contain fields that refer to features.' ms.assetid: 'f2891457-efef-4319-bd09-5de7fcf32d21'
+Description: Merge modules only operate with components and not with features.
+However, some tables in merge modules, such as the PublishComponent table, contain fields that refer to features. ms.assetid: f2891457-efef-4319-bd09-5de7fcf32d21
-title: Referencing Features in Merge Modules
+title: Referencing Features in Merge Modules ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Referencing Features in Merge Modules